Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 - Be able to describe the threats which exist in the Web3 space
 - Navigate the risks posed with confidence
-- Understand the measures taken to minimise impact
+- Understand the measures taken to minimize impact

 ---